jules2689/trudeau/docs/2020-04-21/post_news.md

 Answer, thank you for this question.
 You are very right that these calculations will be rather complex and it is urgent.
 We want to help businesses to maintain their employees and rehire them and as quickly as possible.
 What we're announcing today is anew calculator being launched on the C.R.A.
 Website as well as a whole host of information on theC.R.a.
-Web page, so that employers and businesses will beready to apply a as of april 27.
+Web page, so that employers and businesses will beready to apply a as of April 27.
 I've had a look at the website myself.
 It's complete, it's informative.
-It will help businesses to prepare their applications on april 27 and also help businesses make decisions regarding rehiring their employees if they haven't already made these decisions.
+It will help businesses to prepare their applications on April 27 and also help businesses make decisions regarding rehiring their employees if they haven't already made these decisions.
 The Canada revenue agency has extraordinary employees.
 I'm confident that the C.R.A.
 Will be able to get the paymentsout quickly ah of may 5th.
 They will be able to pay out thesubsidies that have been appliedfor.